learn-co-curriculum/hs-db-demo/README.md

 end
 ```

-In order to use rake tasks we need to set up a Rakefile in our project.
+In order to use these rake tasks we need to set up a Rakefile in our project.
 Create a Rakefile with `touch Rakefile` in terminal.
 We'll need to add these lines of code to the Rakefile:

 ```ruby
 require "./app"